mwiszenko/PAIN_ConnectFour/README.md

 # Connect Four

-Popular two-player board game developed for MacOS using Qt5 and C++.
+Popular two-player board game developed for MacOS using Qt5, QtQuick and C++.

 ## Meta